chronology

 Mi-ao t - Michel Epstein is radi of his bank for abandonment of position.

-27 ao t - Repeal of the Marchandeau d-law, which punished racial defamation through the press.
+27 ao t - Repeal of the Marchandeau d-law, which sanctioned racial defamation through the press.

-September 13 - Who are the measures announced against stateless persons, Ir N mirovsky crit P tain: I cannot believe, Mr. Le Mar Chal, that no distinction is made between the honorable foreigners and those who, if they are from France a royal hospital, are aware of having made all their efforts to meet.
+13 September - Who you announce measures against stateless persons, Ir N mirovsky crit P tain: I cannot believe, Mr. Le Mar Chal, that no distinction is made between the honorable immigrants and the respectable foreigners who, if they are from France a royal hospital, are aware of having made all their efforts for the same.

 October 3 -